Subhro27/UI-UX-DESIGN/README.md

 ---

+# 🥤 FRESH & JUICY - Juice Product Website UI

+A modern and visually engaging **juice product website UI** designed in **Figma**.
+This project features a sleek, minimal layout with vibrant colors and a working prototype.
+It showcases four product flavors with seamless interaction and clean transitions.

+## ✨ Features

+- 🍓 Modern, clean layout for juice product presentation
+- 🎨 Distinct sections for each flavor: Green Smoothie, Berry Smoothie, Orange Mix, Strawberry Mix
+- 🧃 Color-coded product highlights and transitions
+- ✅ Fully interactive **working prototype** in Figma
+- 📱 Responsive layout concept for web platforms

+## 🛠 Built With

+- 🖌️ **Figma** - UI/UX design and prototyping tool
+- 🎞️ Figma Interactive Prototyping - For click-through demo experience

+---

 ## 🚀 Getting Started
 These UI/UX designs are available for reference and further development.
 You can explore the **Figma files** and modify them based on your project requirements.